 Rigid-Flex PCBs: This is a hybrid design that essentially has the qualities of both rigid and flexible PCBs.
-Typically, these are multi layered with flexible circuit substrates joined with rigid boards.
+Typically, these are multi layered with flexible circuit substrates joined with rigid printed circuit boards.
 They find multiple applications such as:

 - Applications that are required to be highly reliable in the face of vibrations, shock etc.